opendocsg/opendoc-formsg-faq/Updates.md

 - Fix security finding relating to regex for government email login
 - Update versions of software dependencies

-## 19 Jul 2019: Custom form inactive message, GCC preperations for FormSG for Intranet
+## 19 Jul 2019: Custom form inactive message, GCC preperations for FormSG Intranet

 What you can see, feel or smell:
 - Form editors can now customise message to display when their forms are inactive